Local players generate buzz ahead of Mustangs' 2021 season

-When the pandemic cancelled the St. Joseph Mustangs’ season last summer, Mustangs manager Johnny Coy said it felt like the St. Joe community lost a piece of itself.
+When the pandemic canceled the St. Joseph Mustangs’ season last summer, Mustangs manager Johnny Coy said it felt like the St. Joe community lost a piece of itself.

 “The fans in St. Joe really missed the Mustangs in the summer,” Coy said.
 “Our fans are the greatest of any summer ball team I’ve ever been around, and I know they’re even more excited for us to bring a team back to St. Joe.”